cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ### Import the HEAT Template

-The following procedure will import a HEAT template, create a service dialog and tie everything together in a service catalog item.
+The following procedure will import a HEAT template, create a Service Dialog and tie everything together in a service catalog item.

 1. Navigate to ***Services*** -> ***Catalogs***